KLEEEEEER/Namine/README.md

-# NamineJS
+# Namine
 OpenCart modification parser.
 I made it to parse modifications from dev files.
 So for the start you need two versions of your project: dev and work.

 In dev you are writing your modifications with certain commentaries.